Profession (novella): Plot summary

 The author presents a centralized Earth society of the sixty-sixth century, in which children are educated by almost instantaneous direct computer/brain interface, a process known as taping.
 This system is similar to the BrainCap, a concept later explored by Arthur C. Clarke.
 Besides educating its own people this way, Earth also supplies educated professionals to other planets, the Outworlds.

-People in this future society are taught to read at the age of eight and then Educated at the age of eighteen.
-Each person's professional specialty is dictated by an analysis of their brain, with no choices allowed on the subject.
-The best of the Educated people compete in professional "Olympics" in the hope of being "bought" by an advanced Outworld.
-To stay on Earth is almost an admission of failure.
+Every persons job is dictated by an analysis of their brain.
+The most talented compete in the job "Olympics" in the chance of being bought by an advanced Outworld.

 George Platen is determined to be a Computer Programmer, a profession in demand, and he hopes to qualify for "export" to a top-flight Outworld.
 On Reading Day, however, concerns are raised about George's ability to be Educated.
 On George's Education Day, he is told that his brain is unfit for any form of Education.
 He is drugged and sent to a House for the Feeble Minded.

 Although not under physical guard, George stays in the House for a year, where the staff tolerates and even encourages his philosophical and intellectual ruminations as a way to pass the time.
 He is befriended by Omani, who seems to take a personal interest in George's plight.
 George then determines to escape, to leave and seek out Dr. Antonelli who told him he was feeble-minded, and confront him.

 George visits the Olympics, which are happening in San Francisco at that time.
 He meets his friend Armand Trevelyan, who has been Taped as a 'Metallurgist, Nonferrous'.
-Trev is excited about his opportunities but performs poorly on the Beeman spectrograph — his Taping was inadequate regarding the new device—and he is forced to take employment on a fourth-rate Outworld.
+Trev is excited about his opportunities but performs poorly on the Beeman spectrograph—his Taping was inadequate regarding the new device—and he is forced to take employment on a fourth-rate Outworld.
 George, watching Trev bitterly depart, wishes him well.
 Trev turns and sarcastically asks, "Well, what have you done?"
 He then shakes George.
 A passing policeman breaks up the scuffle and asks George for his identity card.
 His ruse is up, he will be exposed as an Uneducated escapee.